Last updated on August 18th, 2023 at 10:07 am

 8) Submit to your bank to process and initiate clearance of the Pre-Arrival Assessment Report (PAAR).

-Process of obtaining this form include:
+Process of obtaining form Q:

 1) Provide the bank account number of the supplier in the PFI for direct transfer of the FX request